 An exciting opportunity has arisen for a Maths Teacher to join a reputable school.
-This role can be full-time or part-time offering salary range of £28,000 - £44,000 and benefits.
+This full-time role offers competitive salary and benefits.

 What we are looking for: